Plankiton/T-Rex/readme.md

 foo: bar
 ```

-> When the translate find the word "pattern" will translate to "replace".
+> When the translater find the word "pattern" will translate to "replace".

 In the `pattern` you can use regular exprections like: